How Can I Become a Cybersecurity Expert?

 As the name suggests, this is a hacker who hacks for a good cause.
 Also known as white-hat hackers, these professional are hired by various organizations and are instructed to try to hack the company’s systems to expose its vulnerabilities.
 Although they might use the same tactics that unauthorized hackers use, white-hat hackers do so to help protect the system.

-Essentially, ethical hackers test the strength of a company’s security measures, and if any weaknesses are found, the company will then be able to take the necessary measures to protect their data.
+Essentially, ethical hackers test the strength of a company’s security measures, and if any weaknesses are found, the company will then be able to take the necessary measures to protect its data.

 Information Security Analyst

 Information Security Analyst analyze organization’s security needs and implement security measures that will help to protect computer networks, systems, and data.
 A big part of their job is understanding the latest methodologies used by black-hat hackers to implement the most effective security measures.

 This job entails leading a team of security experts in implementing effective security measures for a company.
 The role of a CISO also involves appointing the most relevant team of experts, helping to develop security policies, leading the cybersecurity experts in implementing the necessary technologies and staying aware of potential security breaches and how best to approach them.